Contests and Grants

 Oldenburg Writing Contest

-In conjunction with the departments of Classics and Writing, the GVSU English Department is pleased to announce its annual Oldenburg Writing Contest (PDF).
-Named in honor of former department member E. William Oldenburg, the contest offers GVSU students first-place cash prizes of $50 and second- and third-place prizes of $25 in each of the following categories.
+In conjunction with the Departments of Classics and Writing, the GVSU English Department is pleased to announce its annual Oldenburg Writing Contest (PDF).
+Named in honor of former department member E. William Oldenburg, the contest offers GVSU students first-place cash prizes of $100 and second-place prizes of $75 and third-place prizes of $50 in each of the following categories.
 Apply online now.

-- Personal, analytical, or persuasive essay written by a freshman.
+- Personal, analytical, or persuasive essay written by a first-year student.

 - Personal essay written by a sophomore, junior, or senior.